AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 ## 👨‍💻 🚀 About Me
 My name is Anthony Rodríguez and I am 17 years old.

 I was born in the Dominican Republic.
-I am a passionate Junior Full Stack Developer with a solid foundation in various web technologies, including:
+I am a passionate Junior Full Stack Developer with a solid foundation in various web technologies.

-HTML, CSS, JavaScript, Python and MySQL.

 From an early age, I have been immersed in the world of technology, graphic design and web development.
 I love creating solutions, making eye-catching designs and above all, learning new things!